What is Business Risk?

 2. Act now

 Managers shouldn’t wait for potential problems to become actual problems before they start doing something.
-The moment a problem is deemed to be a threat, it should immediately be dealt with by the company’s executives by devising a plan of action in the event that the risk becomes a full-blown concern.
+The moment a problem is deemed to be a threat, it should immediately be dealt with by the company’s executives by devising a plan of action in the event that the risk becomes an actual full-blown concern facing the company.

 3. Involve employees